LJSigersmith/CSC575/docs/assignments/ProjectPresentations/PP03-DemoDayPresentation.md

 ### Assignment

 1. As a team, identify contributions that the team has worked on and that have had enough work done on them to make an interesting demonstration.
 2. Determine who will be demonstrating which contributions.
-Ideally demonstrations will occur in pairs, exceptions for individuals or trios may be granted by the instructor.
-   - Note: This assignment is about presentation not technical accomplishments, so it is not required that the demonstration in which you participate be of work that you have done personally.
-You may partner with another member of your team.
 3. Prepare and deliver a demonstration of a contribution that includes the [Content](#content), and meets the [Requirements](#requirements) and [Criteria](#criteria) as described below.

 #### Content